 Before we go, we wanted to leave you with three key concepts from these social influencers and what makes them so successful:

 The untapped expertise at your company could be a social media gold mine when harnessed the right way.
 Chances are your executives are keeping track of industry trends and the social zeitgeist.
-Are they ready to take the plunge and position themselves—and your brand—as forward thinkers who are defining their market.
-Read our ebook on social media for executives, as well as our essential guide to working with influencers and learn the latest best practices on expand your audience on social media by sharing your company’s thought leadership.
+Are they ready to take the plunge and position themselves—and your brand—as forward thinkers who are defining their market?
+Read our ebook on social media for executives, as well as our essential guide to working with influencers and learn the latest best practices on expanding your audience on social media by sharing your company’s thought leadership.